 Manufacturers identify the exact refrigerant the equipment is designed for, and prior to 2010, it was commonly R-22.
 Despite the extreme decrease of the production of R-22, those air conditioning systems are still designed for it, and substituting a different refrigerant may not only cause destruction to your air conditioner, it could void your warranty.
 A nullified warranty may cost you way more in future parts due to possible damage.

 Myth 4: You don’t need routine A/C system maintenance.

-Myth 5: Finding out about the company isn’t important.
+Myth 5: Researching the company isn’t important.

 Ultimately, it will increase your bills to leave the thermostat at a cooler temperature throughout the day than to bump it up 10 degrees while you’re away.
-It normally will not need an exorbitant amount of more energy to get your home cooled down once you enter, depending on your home.
+It normally will not need an excessive amount of more energy to get your home cooled down once you enter, depending on your home.

-Myth 8: It doesn’t matter where the thermostat is installed.
+Myth 8: Where the thermostat is installed doesn’t matter.

 Thermostats use the temperature surrounding it to determine whether it needs to turn on the AC to cool down your home.
 Installing a thermostat in the bedroom will only help ensure that bedroom lowers to the temperature that the thermostat is set to.
 Once that bedroom is cooled, the air conditioner will shut off and the remaining floor or home might be much warmer.
-If the thermostat is put near a sunny window or an appliance, it may constantly think the temperature is much higher than the rest of the home truly is and continuously run your air conditioner, upping your energy bills.
+If the thermostat is put near a sunny window or an appliance, it might constantly think the temperature is much higher than the rest of the home truly is and continuously run your air conditioner, upping your energy bills.

 Myth 9: Excessively lowering your thermostat will help it cool more speedily.